entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The three character-states form a morphocline.
+> - Clement *et al.* (2024): "The three character-states form a morphocline.
 The order of character-states has been changed from the original description of the character (Cloutier, 1991a,b, char.
 43; Forey, 1991, char.
 51; Forey, 1998, char.
 100).

 > - The coding of *Qujingodus* is ?.